shahwahed/SwitchConfigMaker/Readme.md

 * [json/vlan.json] : vlan configuration
 * [json/switch_port_config.json] switch configuration
 * [jinja_templates/*] any template your use to change password and ssh key
+* review template to modify option and configuration to your environment

 * vlan.json file :
 ```